Sheffield to Orkney by train and ferry

 Ferry: Kirkwall > Aberdeen

-Train 1: Aberdeen > York
+Train 1: Aberdeen > Edinburgh

-Train 2: York > Doncaster
+Train 2: Edinburgh > Sheffield

 On the way back, it’s much more doable to travel within one day, as the ferry arrives in Aberdeen as early as 07:00.
 We always use the morning to get breakfast at Foodstory (can you tell how much we love that place?!).
 For the way back, it’s worth booking a place to sleep on the ferry.

-A cabin adds quite a lot to the total price of your ticket, so it’s only really worth the money if you desperately need a good night’s sleep and are able to fill all beds.
+A cabin adds quite a lot to the total price of your ticket, so it’s only really worth the money if you desperately need a good night’s sleep and are able to fill all the beds.
 If you’re good at sleeping on a plane or bus, reserving a pod is the cheaper option.
 Be aware that the pod spaces sell out quite quickly in summer.
 Another option is to reserve a recliner seat, but these are not made to be slept in.
 An additional downside is that most recliner seats are in a busy part of the ferry with bright lighting and blaring tv’s.
 The final option is to simply sleep on the floor (many people do this).
 Be sure to bring a sleeping bag or something else to keep you warm and comfy.
 The normal chairs on the passenger deck are not suitable to sleep in.

 Ferry vs. flight